+RESULTS

+ONT DRS basic statistics

+Despite variation in the number of sequenced RNAs between the experiments, the DRS data presented here captured sequences spanning the full spectrum of the Arabidopsis transcriptome (Figure 1A top vs bottom row).
+Two longest RNAs in these datasets AT1G48090 (12,540 kb) and AT1G48090 (12,481 kb) spanned 64 and 58 exons, respectively, representing some of the longest contiguous mRNAs sequenced in Arabidopsis (Figures S1A,B).
+The median read length for the datasets is considerably less than the median transcript length in the gold-standard annotation (~850bp c.f.
+1600 bp), however the read length median confounds the distribution of underlying mRNa lengths with their expression level so a direct comparison of these number is not informative without collapsing the reads to transcript models.
+To date, there is no published method for doing this with DRS data, in part because of the uses we discuss in later sections of this paper.

+The ERCC RNA spike-ins [8] (92 synthetic mRNAs that range in length, concentration and G-C content) were added to each sequencing experiment and were used to assess sequencing performance.
+We detected 59 of the 92 spike-in RNAs with a total of 27,774 reads, yielding ~18.7Mb of sequence.
+For these reads, an average of 93% of the read sequence (~17.5Mb) aligns to the ERCC reference sequences (Figure 1B, left) with an accuracy (mean sequence identity) of 92-6+6% (Figure 1B, centre).
+This suggests that

-The remaining 1.5M sequence/alignment errors are broken down into three categories, insertions to the reference, deletions from the reference and base substitutions.
-Deletions from the reference make up the majority (8-5+5%) of the errors for the aligned sequences with both substitutions and insertions accounting for <5%.
-These errors show evidence for base specificity.
-Guanidine is under-represented, and Thymine is over-represented, for all three categories of error (insertion, deletion and substitution) relative to the reference nucleotide distributions (Figure 3a).
-Cytosine is over-represented in the set of deletions and substitutions and, where substituted, is most likely to be replaced with a Thymine (Figure 3b).
-Adenosine is over-represented for Insertions and deletions and, under-represented in the set of substitutions.
-These results clearly demonstrate that, contry to popular belief, ONT DRS sequencing errors are not unbiased.
-Furthermore, they suggest caution when interpreting sequencing errors as evidence for RNA modifications, in particular the over-representation of substitutions of Thymine for Cytosine has potential implications for the identification of 5mC.
+The 1.5Mb errors were be broken down into three categories: insertions, deletions and base substitutions as compared to the reference with deletions making up the majority (8-5+5%) of the errors and both substitutions and insertions accounting for <5% (Figure S2A).
+These errors showed evidence for base specificity.
+Guanidine was under-represented, and thymine - over-represented relative to the reference nt distribution (Figure S2A).
+Cytosine was over-represented in the set of deletions and substitutions and, where substituted, was most likely to be replaced with thymine (Figure S2B).
+Adenosine was over-represented in the set of insertions and deletions and under-represented in the set of substitutions (Figure S2A).
+The reason behind these nt-biased sequencing errors is yet to be discovered, but caution needs to be taken when interpreting sequencing errors as evidence of modification.

-Figure 3a: Nucleotide representation within the ERCC reference sequences (black dots) compared with the nucleotide representation within four categories from the ONT DRS read alignments; identity matches between the sequence of the read and the ERCC reference (green crosses), insertions (blue pentagons), delections (yellow stars) and substitutions (purple diamonds).
+Figure S2A: Nucleotide representation within the ERCC reference sequences (black dots) compared with the nucleotide representation within four categories from the ONT DRS read alignments; identity matches between the sequence of the read and the ERCC reference (green crosses), insertions (blue pentagons), delections (yellow stars) and substitutions (purple diamonds).
 Guanidine (G) is under-represented, and Thymine (T) is over-represented, for all three categories of error (insertion, deletion and substitution) relative to the reference nucleotide distribution).
 Cytosine (C) is over-represented in the set of deletions and substitutions.
 Adenine (A) is over-represented for Insertions and deletions and, under-represented in the set of substitutions.